pablodecm/phd_thesis/src/101_chapter_1.md

 \mathcal{H}_\textrm{int} (x_n) \right ]
 \end{aligned}
 $$ {#eq:s_matrix}
-where T is an operator ensuring that the Hamiltonian density factors
+where $T$ is an operator ensuring that the Hamiltonian density factors
 $\mathcal{H}_\textrm{int} (x_i)$ are
 order in time.
 Each time-ordered term in the series can be written as a sum of normal (i.e. not time ordered) products of permutations using